agenium-scale/nsimd/README.md

 ## The SPMD paradigm

 It is our belief that SPMD is a good paradigm for writing vectorized code.
 It helps both the developer and the compiler writer.
-It forces the developers to better arrange its data on memory more suited for vectorization.
-On the compiler side it is simpler to write a "SPMD compiler" than a standard C/C++/Fortran compiler that tries to autovectorize some weird loop with data scattered all around the place.
+It forces the developer to better arrange its data on memory (in a way which is more suited for vectorization).
+On the compiler side it is simpler to write a "SPMD compiler" than a standard C/C++/Fortran compiler which tries to autovectorize some weird loop with data scattered all around the place.
 Our priority for our SPMD module are the
 following: